Let’s Talk Mammograms

 Stay On Top of Your Breast Health In Between Mammograms.

 If you’re under the age of 35 or in between mammograms, the American Cancer Society recommends you examine your breasts at home regularly to detect any early abnormalities.
-In addition to the tips below, you can refer to websites like breastcancer.org for step-by-step instructions (link to: https://www.breastcancer.org/pictures/self_exam/step_1).
+In addition to the tips below, please download and print our free guide that explains how to perform a breast self-exam.

 When performing a breast exam at home, check for: